OmarMedhat884/Doctorly-Healthcare-App/README.md

 - Secure messaging and follow-ups
 - Modern interface to improve workflow and service quality

-Doctorly ultimately bridges the gap between patient needs and healthcare services through a clean, professional, and efficient digital experience.
+Doctorly bridges the gap between patient needs and healthcare services through a clean, professional, and efficient digital experience.

 ---

 ## 🧩 **Team Roles & Work Allocation**

-The entire team collaborates on all aspects of the project, working together to design both the website and mobile application.
+The team works collaboratively on all aspects of the project, contributing to both the **website** and **mobile application**.
-Each member contributes to research, planning, UI/UX design, prototyping, and documentation to ensure a unified and consistent experience across platforms.
+Each member is involved in research, planning, UI/UX design, prototyping, and documentation to ensure a unified and consistent experience across platforms.

 ---